ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/Files/Text/Locales.md

   local lf = str:sub(pos, pos) == "\n"
   local crlf = str:sub(pos, pos + 1) == "\r\n"
-    while pos < #str and not lf and not crlf do --because this game keeps the log in memory till exit/certain crashes FlushLogFile()
+    while pos < #str and not lf and not crlf do
+      -- because this game keeps the log in memory till exit/certain crashes.
+      -- this certain crash won't leave you with a log file, so we flush.
+      FlushLogFile()

       local value, next = field:match(str, pos)